hhstechgroup/development-practices/standards/unit-test-standards.md

 Test Driven Development (TDD) is a subset of Unit Testing.
 TDD goes beyond just testing that code is functional.
 It's main focus is to improve the quality of code by driving the development of it.
 TDD is a testing philosophy that starts with the test first followed by the implementation.
 By following the pattern, only the required code to solve that problem is coded and a test created for all code written.

 TDD is not without criticism and some interesting debates have occurred various public discussions.
 One main issue is TDD involves a different workflow than most developers are used to.
 It takes time to get comfortable with it, and many choose not to devote the time.
 Testing is an art and it is easy to create bad tests and code despite using TDD.
 TDD doesn't enforce you write good code, but it does make it harder to test when the code violates best practices.

-# Standards
-The CWDS standard for testing is to have tests for all code.
-This includes unit and functional tests.
-Unit tests include integration tests and functional tests includes acceptance test.
-The desire is for developers to be doing TDD, but since that requires some learning and discipline, that is a labeled a goal that should be strive for.

-Nearly all code should be tested.
-This should be close to 100% coverage which includes all paths through the code.
-Changes to the code should cause some test to break.
-Typically the only code not tested is code that returns or sets a property

 # Maturity Model
 A maturity model is concept used to define and assess a continuum for continuous improvement.
 A Unit Test Maturity Model breaks down unit tests by test coverage.
 We could break down unit test by other factors, but currently we will limit them by quantity.